 The CS Department offers the degrees Master of Science and Doctor of Philosophy in Computer Science.
-The master's program is designed to prepare candidates for careers in industry or government or for further study at the Ph.D. level; both thesis and non-thesis options are available.
-The Ph.D. degree program is sufficiently flexible to prepare candidates for careers in industry, government, or academia.
-See the information that follows for full details on these two degrees.
+The master's program is designed to prepare candidates for careers in industry or government or for further study at the PhD level; both thesis and non-thesis options are available.
+The PhD degree program is sufficiently flexible to prepare candidates for careers in industry, government, or academia.

 Combined Program: The CS Department also offers combined BS/MS degree programs.
 These programs offer an expedited graduate school application process and allow students to begin graduate coursework while still finishing their undergraduate degree requirements.
-Details on this program can be found in the Mines Undergraduate Catalog.